 Design of new safer drugs and assessment of potential toxic effects of chemicals and new materials requires the integration of cutting edge science with traditional toxicology approaches.

 The Integrated Toxicology Training Partnership (ITTP) is an initiative launched by the MRC with the aim of improving and boosting capacity in the toxicological sciences by sponsoring PhD studentships.
 The ITTP is managed through the MRC Toxicology Unit with an expert Steering Committee and seeks to provide to relevant stakeholders in academia, industry and government the expertise in toxicology and related disciplines that is required to ensure the safe and effective development of drugs and exposure to chemicals.
-A summary of a Discussion Workshop held in November 2007 to inform the way ahead is available together with a review summary of the programme and reasoning, and the current Terms of Reference.
+A summary of a Discussion Workshop held in November 2007 to inform the way ahead is available together with a review summary of the reasoning, and the current Terms of Reference.

 Enquiries can be made to Professor Andy Smith.